Skip to content

 pip install sonyci

-PDM is used as the packaging manager.
-It can be installed with pip install pdm.
+uv is used as the packaging manager.
+It can be installed with pip install uv.

 Clone the repository::